 Edwin Morgan, director of policy at the Institute of Directors, agrees: “Government support has rightly been provided to help companies and workers through these desperate times, and it will only be the rare business that is able to return funds.”

-There could also be a knock-on effect for morale if circumstances change, says Ross from Crossland.
+There could also be a knock-on effect for morale if circumstances change, says Barry Ross, director of Crossland Employment Solicitors.
 “If you have a large workforce the furlough bill will be substantial.
 It won’t sit well with employees later down the line if you have a £2 million hole in your budget because you paid it back, and now you need to reorganise,” he says.

 From a strictly legal perspective, however, there would unlikely be ramifications if an organisation needed to make redundancies after having paid back furlough money.
 Ross adds: “The court would look at your thought process at the time.
 Being able to pay it back at one point doesn’t mean the dismissals are unfair if there’s a second spike or slowdown.
 It’s just poor planning and lack of due diligence.”